iagobanov/aws-automations/README.md

 # Get public IP's and DNS from AWS Accounts

-Scripts to help retrieve AWS information such as Route53 domains and public IP addresses, and create assets in InsightVM via its API.
+Scripts to help retrieve AWS information such as Route53 domains and public IP addresses
 - - - - - -

 # Installation